 ClearVoice talent Britt Skrabanek defines content marketing as:

 “Content marketing is a conversation that leads to credibility.
 Through the exchange of information, your brand builds trust with your audience by enriching the conversation.
 You provide something of value in exchange for their attention.
-When you consistently create and share educational and meaningful content, over time you will attract, engage, and convert your intended audience.”
+When you consistently create and share educational and meaningful content, over time, you will attract, engage, and convert your intended audience.”

 There are numerous types of content you can create.
 Years ago, brands started out with basic text-based content.
-Today, while text-based content is a main avenue to promote your brand, other types of new-school content types are audio (podcasts) and visual (video-based) content.
+Today, while text-based content is a main avenue to promote your brand, other types of content are audio (podcasts) and visual (video-based) content.

 No matter the type of content you create, your content should always align with buyer journey stages:

-- Educate/Top-of-Funnel (ToFu): This is content that supports education, like: blog and social media posts, checklists, customer nurturing email or SMS campaigns, infographics, tutorial videos, and press releases.
+- Educate/Top-of-Funnel (ToFu): This is content that supports education, like blog and social media posts, checklists, customer nurturing email or SMS campaigns, infographics, tutorial videos, and press releases.

-- Consider/Middle-of-Funnel (MoFu): This is content that sparks curiosity to find the best product or service in a particular category or industry, like: case studies, customer videos, client testimonials, expert eBooks, product reviews, product comparisons, lead nurturing email campaigns, and product-focused podcast or videos.
+- Consider/Middle-of-Funnel (MoFu): This is content that sparks curiosity to find the best product or service in a particular category or industry, like case studies, customer videos, client testimonials, expert ebooks, product reviews, product comparisons, lead nurturing email campaigns, and product-focused podcast or videos.

-- Decide/Bottom-of-Funnel (BoFu): This is content that sways a purchase decision, like: a product demo or trial, ROI calculator, implementation guide, pricing sheet, fact sheet, or frequently asked questions webpage.
+- Decide/Bottom-of-Funnel (BoFu): This is content that sways a purchase decision, like a product demo or trial, ROI calculator, implementation guide, pricing sheet, fact sheet, or frequently asked questions webpage.

-- Delight/Beyond the Funnel (BeFu): This is content that gives your current customers or clients a warm hug by reinforcing their decision to select your product or service, like: customer success and feature-focused webinars, community forums, consumer surveys, and thought-leadership focused blog posts.
+- Delight/Beyond the Funnel (BeFu): This is content that gives your current customers or clients a warm hug by reinforcing their decision to select your product or service, like customer success and feature-focused webinars, community forums, consumer surveys, and thought-leadership-focused blog posts.

-Remember: You don’t need to produce every type of content make an impact.
+Remember: You don’t need to produce every type of content to make an impact.
 Start with a few content types that support your brand’s goals, and offer relevance and usefulness to your target audience.

-Definition of Digital Marketing
+Definition of digital marketing

 Now that we’ve covered the definition of content marketing, let’s dig into the definition of digital marketing.
 Digital marketing encompasses the full “solar system” of online advertising and marketing through channels like your website, email, mobile devices, search engines, and social media channels.
 It encompasses both paid and organic digital tactics — with the same goal of attracting, converting, and retaining customers.